ualsg/ualsg.netlify.app/content/opportunities/application-guide.md

 ## Contacting us

 You are welcome to [contact us](/#contact).
-For PhD applications, you may apply directly to the school for a PhD with us without getting in touch with us first, but if you wish to do so -- you are welcome.
+For PhD applications, you can simply apply directly to the school for a PhD with us without getting in touch with us first, but if you wish to do so -- you are welcome.

-However, before you drop us an email, please familiarise yourself with our research group.
+However, before you drop us an email, please familiarise yourself with our work.
-Our website is comprehensive enough (e.g. we have a blog and all our publications are available open access, together with a lot of open data and open-source code) to become acquainted with our work and research agenda, and decide whether it is aligned with your interests and aspirations.
+We make an effort to maintain a comprehensive website with a variety of information (e.g. we have a blog and all our publications are available open access, together with a lot of open data and open-source code) to become acquainted with our work and research agenda, and decide whether it is aligned with your interests and aspirations.
-If you do so, we will be happy to answer your questions.
+If you do so, we will be happy to answer your questions that are not covered by this guide.
 Please note that while we are grateful for interest, we do not respond to generic applications.
 At minimum, we expect prospective students to understand what we do and how we do it, e.g. read this page and more about us on our website ([here](../../about) and [here](../why-us)) and check some of our [papers](/publication).